optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Proposal

 1. We keep the three arguments but rename them to `fun`, `jac` and `fun_and_jac`
-1. `jac` can also be a string `"jax"` or an enum `em.autodiff_backend.Jax`.
+1. `jac` can also be a string `"jax"` or a more autocomplete friendly enum `em.autodiff_backend.JAX`.
 This can be used to signal that the objective function is jax compatible and jax should be used to calculate its derivatives.
 In the long run we can add pytorch support and more.
 Since this is mostly about a signal of compatibility, it would be enough to set one of the two arguments to `"jax"`, the other one can be left at None.
 1. The dictionaries of callables get replaced by appropriate dataclasses.
 We align the names with the names in `CriterionValue` (e.g. rename `root_contributions` to `residuals`)